Kintsugi

 Our limbs, veins, sinews

-Scattered on pilgrimage paths
+Scattered on our paths.

 But mostly, it is our hearts